phisko/kengine/kengine/config/json/README.md

-# kengine_config_loader
+# kengine_config_json

-System that saves and loads config values to and from an INI file.
+System that saves and loads config values to and from a JSON file.

 * [systems](systems)
 	* [system](systems/system.md)